 Will piriformis syndrome injection help me?

-Basically, a surgeon will inject a strong painkiller directly into your piriformis muscle.
+A surgeon will inject a strong painkiller directly into your piriformis muscle.

 However, it’s also known that these kinds of injections may sort only a short time effect.
 The study group of only 10 is too small to rule this effect out.